 Public Transport and ETH-Zurich Subsidization

 Switzerland is world famous for its excellent train and public transportation system.
 Any location in Switzerland is accessible via train or bus.
-The national railway company is called SBB [https://www.sbb.ch/].
+The national railway company is called SBB.
 The Zurich Traffic Network (ZVV) gets you around the canton of Zurich.
 Tickets can be purchased online (browser, app), at a local ticket machine or at station ticket-offices.
 The SBB app is very useful for planning journeys, check schedules and to see whether trains are on time.
+The ETH Link connects the two ETH campuses, Central and Hönggerberg, in about 15 minutes and is available for free to all ETH members.

 Once you have received your contract from ETH-Zurich, you are entitled to a free “Halbtax” – a half-fare card that allows you to get a 50% reduction on any purchased SBB train ticket (chose “1/2” when buying a ticket) and most other railways as well as on boats, postbuses and trams.
 Information on this comes with your work contract but you can already check it out here.
 If you intend to use public transport in all of Switzerland frequently, you might also consider purchasing a “GA” (General Abonnement), which allows you to take any train or public transportation (including some cable cars) anywhere in Switzerland.
 Once you have received your contract, you can also get a rebate of 15% on the GA.

 If you plan to stay in Zurich most of your time, and want to use public transportation, it might be wise to buy a “ZVV Netzpass” which allows you to use all of Zurich’s public transport at a flat-rate price.
-Both month and year abonnements are available, for more information see here.
+Both month and year abonnements are available at zvv.
+For those who like to stay active, there are also lots of bike-sharing opportunities available in Zurich.

 Zurich by Plane